Review: Parklife Festival

 You'd think if you were paying over £100 for a ticket to a festival, you would at least be told what time all the acts are performing.

-The best way of getting around this is to avidly search for ‘Parklife set times' on Twitter until someone else buys a programme, takes a photo and uploads it for everyone to see.
-Although beware that 4G was pretty patchy across the site due to the amount of people in one area.
+The best way of getting around this is to avidly search for 'Parklife set times' on Twitter until someone else buys a programme, takes a photo and uploads it for everyone to see.
+Although beware that 4G was pretty patchy across the site due to the number of people in one area.

 The programme does at least come in a handy lanyard form so you don't have to carry it around all weekend...

 Parklife overall value for money

 Overall, Parklife provided average value for money in comparison to other festivals.